Æthelwealh of Sussex: West Saxon takeover

 Cædwalla was a West Saxon prince who had apparently been banished by Centwine, king of Wessex.
 Cædwalla had spent his exile in the forests of the Chiltern and the Weald, and at some point had befriended Wilfrid.
-Cædwalla vowed that if Wilfrid would be his spiritual father then he would be his obedient son.
+Cædwalla vowed that if Wilfrid would be his spiritual father, then he would be his obedient son.

 According to tradition, Cædwalla invaded Sussex in about 686 and was met by Æthelwealh at a point in the South Downs just southeast of Stoughton, close to the border with Hampshire, and it was here that Æthelwealh was defeated and slain.
 According to the same tradition, Æthelwealh lies buried in the southern barrow of the group that marks the spot.

 The invasion stalled when Cædwalla was driven out by two of Æthelwealh's ealdormen, Berhthun and Andhun.
-In 687 Cædwalla became King of the West Saxons and a new invasion of Sussex began, this time it was successful.
+In 687, Cædwalla became King of the West Saxons, and a new invasion of Sussex began; this time it was successful.
 Bede describes how brutally Cædwalla suppressed the South Saxons.

 After his victory, Cædwalla immediately summoned Wilfrid and made him supreme counsellor over his whole kingdom.
-Then when Wilfrid returned north, in 686, the see of Selsey was absorbed by the Diocese of the West Saxons, at Winchester.
+In 686, when Wilfrid returned north, the see of Selsey was absorbed by the Diocese of the West Saxons, at Winchester.
 In temporal matters, Sussex was subject to the West Saxon kings, and in ecclesiastical matters, it was subject to the bishops of Winchester.

 Relationship with Kent

 In Kent, Hlothhere had been ruler since 673/4.
-This was until his nephew Eadric of Kent revolted against him and went to Sussex where, with help from Æthelwealh, he raised a South Saxon army.
-Eadric was then able to defeat Hlothhere, in about 685 and become ruler of Kent.
+This was until his nephew Eadric of Kent revolted against him and went to Sussex, where Æthelwealh helped him to raise a South Saxon army.
+In about 685, Eadric was able to defeat Hlothhere and become ruler of Kent.
 On Æthelwealh's death, at the hands of Cædwalla, William of Malmesbury suggests that Eadric became king of the South Saxon kingdom.
-However, in 686, a West Saxon warband invaded Kent, under Cædwalla and his brother Mul, they removed Eadric from power and made Mul king of Kent.
+However, in 686, a West Saxon warband led by Cædwalla and his brother Mul, invaded Kent and removed Eadric from power, making Mul the king of Kent.